Flourish-savings/flourish-sdk-flutter/README.md

 - partnerId: a unique identifier that will be provided by Flourish
 - secret: a string that represents a key, also provided by Flourish
+- costumer_code: a string that represents an identifier of yourself

 This plugin can be run in two different environments: